TARGETS

 Data Source: NYS Hepatitis Elimination and Epidemiology Dataset (HEED), augmented by treatment information from other data sources.

-Metric: Rate and total number of new HCV infections among persons who inject drugs (PWID) per year.
+Metric: Rate of new HCV infections among persons aged 18-40 per year, as a proxy for the rate of new HCV infections among people who inject drugs (PWID) per year.

 OUTCOMES